NSS-Data-Engineering-May2025/tennessee_food_waste_reduction_capstone_Ava_Dominie/README.md

 ## Project Overview
 This project supports **predictive insights for Tennessee’s food supply chain** by integrating historical crop data, weather conditions, and yield modeling.

-The goal is to **identify potential overstock or understock situations before they occur**, allowing suppliers, retailers, and policymakers to make informed decisions that **reduce food waste and optimize distribution**.
+The goal is to **identify potential overstock or understock situations before they occur**, allowing suppliers, retailers, and policymakers to make informed decisions that **reduce food waste and optimize supply chains**.

 The pipeline is built to:
 - Collect and automate ingestion of multiple datasets (census, survey, and API sources).